March 18th 2026

 The Spirit of Faith is also a refining fire, molding our new creature in Christ through our hearts and conscience.
 We are called to submit to the Spirit's lead in this process.
 Notice that Paul starts his encouragement to sanctification here with listening to the Spirit within.

-"Do not quench the Spirit.
-Do not despise prophecies.
-Test all things; hold fast what is good.
-Abstain from every form of evil.
-Now may the God of peace Himself sanctify you completely; and may your whole spirit, soul, and body be preserved blameless at the coming of our Lord Jesus Christ."
-1 Thessalonians 5:19-23
+"Quench not the Spirit.
+Despise not prophesyings.
+Prove all things; hold fast that which is good.
+Abstain from all appearance of evil.
+And the very God of peace sanctify you wholly; and I pray God your whole spirit and soul and body be preserved blameless unto the coming of our Lord Jesus Christ" 1 Thessalonians 5:19-23

-"For if you live according to the flesh you will die; but if by the Spirit you put to death the deeds of the body, you will live."
-Romans 8:13
+"For if ye live after the flesh, ye shall die: but if ye through the Spirit do mortify the deeds of the body, ye shall live" Romans 8:13

-Do you not know that the unrighteous will not inherit the kingdom of God?
-Do not be deceived.
-Neither fornicators, nor idolaters, nor adulterers, nor homosexuals, nor sodomites, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners will inherit the kingdom of God.
-And such were some of you.
-But you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus and by the Spirit of our God."
+Know ye not that the unrighteous shall not inherit the kingdom of God?
+Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind, Nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners, shall inherit the kingdom of God.
+And such were some of you: but ye are washed, but ye are sanctified, but ye are justified in the name of the Lord Jesus, and by the Spirit of our God."
 1 Corinthians 6:9-11

 We circle back to 2 Corinthians 4:13.
 The Spirit of Faith is not a silent deposit; it is an echoing voice.
 We hear the Holy Spirit's guidance from within - whether a still small voice or at times a thundering call.